-There is already guidance for the adoption of water and sewerage infrastructure, which will provide a useful starting point for companies, but the guidance companies are expected to produce will be expected to comply with the requirements in the Code.
+There are already guidance publications for the adoption of water and sewerage infrastructure, which will provide a useful starting point for companies, but the sector guidance companies are now required to produce will be expected to comply with the requirements in the Code.

 The Code sets out the minimum requirements for these documents, including information and publication requirements; when deviations from them may be permitted; and governance arrangements, which include the sector convening panels to deal with changes to the codes.

 What timetable is the sector working to?

-On 7 January 2019, companies submitted to us, for our approval, draft water sector guidance and draft model water adoption agreement for our approval.
-This followed an extension to the original deadline for the submission of these documents was 1 October 2018, however, at the request of companies an extension to 7 January 2019 was agreed, in order for further stakeholder engagement and consultation on the documents, in order to ensure that as much as possible the documents reflected a broad consensus of opinion between customers and companies.
+On 7 January 2019, companies submitted draft water sector guidance and a draft model water adoption agreement for our approval.
+This followed an extension to the original deadline for the submission of these documents was 1 October 2018, however, at the request of companies an extension to 7 January 2019 was agreed, in order for further stakeholder engagement and consultation on the documents to take place.